-- Orienting New Staff New Partners Behavioral Health staff members are on-boarded with a centralized, uniform orientation.
-Sessions are tailored to new support specialists, recovery coaches, resource specialists, psychiatric consult, and licensed social workers.
+- Orienting New Staff New Behavioral Health staff members participate in a centralized, uniform orientation.
+Sessions are tailored to new support specialists, recovery coaches, resource specialists, psychiatric consultants, and licensed social workers.

-- Communities of Practice Local behavioral health team members are convened in “communities of practice” with their peers from other Partners institutions.
+- Communities of Practice Local behavioral health team members are convened in “communities of practice” with their peers from other Mass General Brigham institutions.
 Communities of practice are forums for the exchange of best practices and problem solving.
-These include a regular forum for iCBT leads to compare learnings from the field.

-- Mentorships – Medication for Addiction Treatment Partners Behavioral Health Team organizes mentorship relationships between Partners primary care providers who are new to prescribing buprenorphine for patients with substance use disorder and those with more experience.
+- Mentorships – Medication for Addiction Treatment Behavioral Health Team organizes mentorship relationships between Mass General Brigham primary care providers who are new to prescribing buprenorphine for patients with substance use disorder and those with more experience.

-- Background ECHO: Substance Use Disorder Series is a small group learning forum, first launched at Partners in 2017, that takes place virtually.
+- Background ECHO: Substance Use Disorder Series is a small group learning forum, first launched at Mass General Brigham in 2017, that takes place via videoconferencing.
 It was introduced to enable primary care providers to identify and treat more cases of substance use disorders themselves rather than rely entirely on referring patients to specialists.

 - Evidence Project ECHO, first developed and studied by the University of New Mexico, has been implemented to address multiple medical conditions.
 The subject of 39 studies in 17 healthcare fields, ECHO is proven to increase participant knowledge about healthcare treatments such as substance use disorder.

 eConsults is an individualized virtual consultation service for primary care providers who need expertise from psychiatrists on how to manage their individual patients’ behavioral health conditions.
 Providers can submit questions electronically (e.g., via clinical messaging or e-mail), and eConsultants review a patient’s medical record to provide guidance.
-Background Virtual consultations, in which specialists advise primary care providers on the management of patients based on medical record review and not direct patient contact, were first offered in 2013.
+Background Virtual consultations, in which specialists advise primary care providers on the management of patients based on medical record review and not direct patient contact, were first offered in 2013 at Mass General Brigham.
 After a few early iterations, these relationships are now organized within an expanded eConsult program as of 2017.
 Sub-specialty expertise in addictions was added to Collaborative Care for patients with complex substance use disorder starting in 2017.
-Evidence There is a growing body of evidence for strong outcomes from eConsults, in general, within the population health field.
+Evidence There is a growing body of evidence for strong outcomes from eConsults within the population health field.
 Overview Psychiatrists review patient medical records and provide input directly to primary care teams on questions related to medications, diagnostic clarification, appropriate levels of care, care planning, triage, and provider-patient relations.

 Program-Specific Enabling Tools are user-friendly resources and learning aids to facilitate program implementation and promote high-quality behavioral health management.
 These tools include a dashboard on progress towards goals, status reports, and toolkits.
 Also offered are evidence-based screeners for common behavioral health issues and algorithms for identifying patients for services and making treatment management decisions.

-- Reports to the Field Routine status reports, such as program specific dashboards illustrating progress toward goals at each of Partners’ institutions, are issued to behavioral health teams implementing Collaborative Care programs and its related program offering Recovery Coaching.
+- Reports to the Field Routine status reports, such as program-specific dashboards illustrating progress toward goals at each of Mass General Brigham’s institutions, are provided to behavioral health teams implementing Collaborative Care programs and its related program offering Recovery Coaching.
 They are used by program administrators for data-driven decision making and quality improvement.